Dwight Schrute: Casting

 Dwight Schrute is portrayed by American actor Rainn Wilson.
 Other actors that auditioned for the part were Seth Rogen, Matt Besser, Judah Friedlander and Patton Oswalt.

-All original series characters from the UK version of The Office were adapted for the US version of the show.
-Wilson watched every episode of the original British series, and was a fan before he auditioned for the U.S. version.
+All original series characters from the British version of The Office were adapted for the American version of the show.
+Wilson watched every episode of the original British series and was a fan before he auditioned for the American version.
 Wilson had originally auditioned for Michael Scott, a performance he described as a "terrible Gervais impersonation".
 However, the casting directors liked his audition as Dwight much better and hired him for the role.
 Wilson based Dwight's hairstyle on the style he himself had when at the age of sixteen.
 In an interview, he said that he went to a barber to get "the worst haircut possible".

 Character information

 When the series begins, Dwight Schrute is a competent salesman at the Scranton branch of Dunder Mifflin.
 Dwight formally holds the title of "Assistant to the Regional Manager" but constantly refers to himself as "Assistant Regional Manager", attempting to elevate himself to second-in-command to branch manager Michael Scott.
 Dwight craves authority over his co-workers and relishes any minor task that Michael or anyone else will give him.

 Although Dwight acts superior to many individuals and is often good in crisis, he is shown to actually be quite gullible, ignorant, and naive.
 For this reason, he is easily tricked and pranked by his coworker Jim Halpert.

 Dwight often speaks in a halting, intense manner, even in casual conversations.
 At the office, his most recurring business wear is a mustard-colored, short-sleeved shirt with a dark necktie and a brown suit jacket.
 He often uses one-upmanship to better himself over his peers, such as boasting about how he trains specific parts of his body.
 Dwight will sometimes engage in jokes and games in attempts to please Michael, but often fails to do so because of Michael's perception of himself as the jokester of the workplace.

 Dwight is a former volunteer sheriff deputy, but had had to step down after breaking his pledge to help his boss, Michael, illegally pass a drug test by giving him his urine in the episode "Drug Testing."
 He is also a notary public; this creates difficulties when Angela desires to send him a notarized letter regarding their break-up.
-He lives on his family's beet farm alongside his cousin, Mose (played by producer/writer Michael Schur).
-Dwight has affinities for paintball, ping pong, survivalism, Goju Ryu karate and weapons.
+He lives on his family's beet farm alongside his cousin Mose (played by producer/writer Michael Schur).
+Dwight has affinities for paintball, ping pong, survivalism, Gōjū-ryū karate and weapons.

 Dwight also shows affinity for various science fiction and fantasy works; notably Battlestar Galactica, Star Wars, Lord of the Rings and Harry Potter.

 In an episode commentary on the season 1 DVD, Wilson refers to Dwight as a "fascist nerd."
 In a feature on the season 3 DVD, Wilson describes Dwight as "someone who does not hate the system but has a deep and abiding love for it".